HISTORY OF THE NATIONAL VETERANS CREATIVE ARTS FESTIVAL

 The National Veterans Creative Arts Festival originated as two separate competitions.
 Muriel Barbour, then chief of recreation therapy at the McGuire VA Medical Center in Richmond, Va., created the visual arts competition, VET ARTS, in 1981, as an observance of the International Year of Disabled Persons.
 Shirley Jefferies, a recreation therapist at the Waco, Texas, VA Medical Center, initiated the performing arts competition, The National Music Competition for Veterans, in 1981.
 The premier live winners’ stage show was held in 1981 at the VA Medical Center in Tuskegee, Ala.
 The second show was staged in 1982 at the Coatesville, Pa., VA Medical Center.

 In 1984, the live stage show was presented in Washington, D.C., and the music competition was renamed “The Music Festival.”
-The following year, the stage show took place in historic Constitution Hall.
+The following year, the stage show took place in the historic Constitution Hall.

 The Music Festival and VET ARTS merged and drama and dance divisions were added, to create the National Veterans Creative Arts Festival in 1989.
-Designed to spotlight the four creative arts therapies of art, music, dance and drama, this landmark Festival was performed to an audience of 4,000 in the Fox Theater in St. Louis, Mo.
+Designed to spotlight the four creative arts therapies of art, music, dance, and drama, this landmark Festival was performed to an audience of 4,000 in the Fox Theater in St. Louis, Mo.
 In 2005, a fifth creative arts division, creative writing, was added to the Festival roster.

 The National Veterans Creative Arts Festival continues to evolve each year as it showcases the artistic achievements of Veterans from across the country in each of the five artistic divisions.
-Each Festival features an art exhibit showing the first place artwork from 51 categories.
-A live stage show, complete with orchestral accompaniment generously provided by the Music Performance Fund, is performed by Veterans who have achieved medal-winning status in a variety of categories from the performing arts divisions of music, drama and dance, as well as creative writing.
+Each Festival features an art exhibit showing the first-place artwork from 51 categories.
+A live stage show, complete with orchestral accompaniment generously provided by the Music Performance Fund, is performed by Veterans who have achieved medal-winning status in a variety of categories from the performing arts divisions of music, drama, and dance, as well as creative writing.
 Workshops are offered during the Festival week for participants and staff, educating them in a variety of artistic modalities by utilizing the talents of local community artists.
 There is no competition at the Festival itself, as it is a showcase for previously judged medal winners.